akhilamummidi/Dashboard_KPI-s/README.md

-# Dashboard_KPI-s
+# Dashboard_KPI's @Lindera GmbH
-pipedrive to datapine at Lindera GmbH
+-About Lindera Gmbh:
+-About my Task:
+-What I did: